eAybars/nginx/examples/k8s/ingress/README.md

 # Example SSL automation on Kubernetes with ingress
-First you need to add the following entry to your existing ingress yaml and apply it:
+First you need to have an ingress definition which has at least the following configuration:

 ```yaml
 apiVersion: extensions/v1beta1